 Risk to travellers

 It is felt that the smaller stature of children puts them at higher risk of being bitten and there is a further risk that, having been warned not to make contact with animals, they may not report minor bites, scratches or licks.

 What is Rabies Vaccination?

 Inactivated viral vaccine

-Three doses at 0, 7 and 28 days.
+Currently three doses at 0, 7 and 21 - 28 days

 If time does not permit a standard schedule, an accelerated schedule of Days 0, 7 and 21 is possible.

 Level of protection

 Booster doses are not usually required except in the event of a future rabies exposure, where 2 additional doses should be given, and for repeat travel to a rabies-endemic area after receiving the accelerated schedule (days 0, 3 and 7).
 Australian recommendations for those people who have been immunised and have on-going occupational exposure to lyssaviruses, is to test the level of rabies antibodies every 2 years and provide booster injections whenever antibody levels fall below 0.5IU/ml.

 Usually infrequent and mild: